 Transportation: The cost to hire a car is super cheap, at only $10 per day.
 Tickets on local transportation, however, will only cost you around $1.

 Getting there by air: South African Airways is the national flag carrier of South Africa, who flies to Europe, Asia and America from its hub at O.R.
-Tambo Airport (one of the best airports for shopping).
-United have also announced new direct flights from North America to Cape Town starting in diciembre 2019, which will greatly improve connectivity.
+Tambo Airport (JNB) (one of the best airports for shopping).
+United also flies directly from North America to Cape Town.
 Domestic flights around the country are well-served by one of the cheapest airlines in the world; Mango.
+Once you arrive, catch a domestic flight or two with airlines including Airlink to discover all of the hidden gems throughout the country.

 Currency: Ghana cedi